TIP: Stocking up on seeds for SHTF only works if you're actively growing and rotating seeds!

 Delicata has a very tough skin which makes if perfect for baking on coals, on the grill or to just simmer in its on juices while in the oven.
 This tough skin also serves as the perfect wrapper protecting it for up to 6 months in storage!

+This heirloom was brought from Tennessee by the Cherokee people as they were marched to Oklahoma by the Federal Government in 1839 over the infamous "Trail of Tears" that left so many dead and suffering.
+This prolific variety is good as a snap or dry bean and has shiny, black beans.
+Hardy, vining plants.
 From Vegetables of Interest, "One such story is that of a black bean grown by the Cherokee in the Carolinas which had no name other than "bean."
 It was carried by the Cherokee along their journey as a source of food and a token of hope.
 Once in Okalahoma it was re-named the "Trail of Tears Bean" and has been maintained by the Cherokee since that time."

 At Mary's Heirloom Seeds we also offer a very unique selection of both Medicinal and Culinary herbs, some that have been used for centuries.

 If you have additional questions, please feel free to ask!
+HAPPY PLANTING!

 Sign up for our E-Newsletter